raspberrypilearning/make-crumble-robot-head/en/step_1.md

 + A robot head out of cardbord
 + A pushrod from a servo and a bent paper clip (this will open and close the mouth)
-+ Code to control the mouth's movement
++ Write code to control the mouth's movement

 --- no-print ---
 ![Completed robot head project](images/randomSequenceSelect_completedTask.gif)